 You can’t know whether your office dress code is helping enhance your brand image if you don’t have a clear idea of what that brand image is.

 If you haven’t put a lot of time and effort into developing your brand identity yet, a quick shortcut is to list a handful of words you’d like the public to associate with your company.
-Here are some random examples to get you thinking: creative, innovative, friendly, on-trend, expert, helpful, relatable, minimalist, cutting edge, trustworthy, traditional, modern, ethical, luxurious, eco-friendly.
+Here are some examples to get you thinking: creative, innovative, friendly, on-trend, expert, helpful, relatable, minimalist, cutting edge, trustworthy, traditional, modern, ethical, luxurious, eco-friendly.

 The words you choose should describe your business’ approach to everything from product design to office decor and yes, dress code.
 Here are a few examples: